 Federal, state and local governments are working to help those in need during the COVID-19 outbreak.
 The City has compiled a list of resources that can assist those who have been impacted.

 City of Issaquah

-- Gold Pass – $25/year (regular rate is $175)- this is an annual pass that offers access to the Community Center and Julius Boehm Pool; Gold Scholarships are available for those who can not afford the $25 fee
+- Gold Pass – $60/year for Issaquah residents or $72/year.
+This is an annual pass that offers access to the Community Center and Julius Boehm Pool.
+Scholarships are available for Issaquah residents.

 - Limited Income Household Utility Rebate- Eligible households who enroll in Puget Sound Energy’s HELP program can get an annual $100 rebate check.

 - Limited Income Senior Utility Rebate- Eligible seniors can get 75% off their total water and

 sewer bill and 100% off their stormwater bill.

 - Senior Lunch - Suggested contribution at the Senior Center is $4.50 for those 60+ years old; $6.50 for those under 60 years old;

 - Metro & Sound Transit- Regional Reduced Fare Permit - entitles eligible riders to reduced fares on public transportation systems in the Puget Sound region.

 - Property Tax Property Reduction and Deferral Programs - Residents 61 years old or older, who own their home, and for 2020 who have an annual income of $58,000 or less, may be eligible for a property tax reductions or deferrals.
 These programs also apply to individuals with disabilities and was recently expanded with state revisions to the income level eligibility (previously $40,000 or less).